 A data protection officer (DPO) is an enterprise security leadership role required by the General Data Protection Regulation (GDPR).
-Data protection officers are responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements.
+Therefore, Data protection officers are responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements.

 When the GDPR became effective, the DPO became a mandatory role for all companies that work with EU citizens’ data.
-DPOs also serve as the point of contact between the company and any Supervisory Authorities that oversee activities related to data.
+DPOs also serves as the point of contact between the company and any Supervisory Authorities that oversee activities related to data.

 As outlined in the GDPR Article 39, the DPO’s responsibilities include the following:

 - Educating the company and employees on important compliance requirements

 - Training staff involved in data processing